-The MHA staff member who views the original document must make a photocopy, annotate the copy with the name of the person who provided the document and the date the original was viewed, and sign the copy.
+The MHA staff member who views the original document must make a photocopy.

-Any family self-certifications must be made in a format acceptable to MHA and must be signed in the presence of a MHA representative or MHA notary public.
+Any family self-certifications must be made in a format acceptable to MHA, must be signed by the family member whose information or status is being verified, and must be signed in the presence of a MHA representative or MHA notary public.